xiaohw7/cgmoi/README.md

 |Gyro and Motor |Send '12' |Turn on power to stepper motor|
 |Gyro and Motor |Send '13' |Turn off power to stepper motor|
 |Gyro and Motor |Send '15' |End Gyro and Motor tasks and resume Cg task|

+## Points to take note

+- Before raising/lowering linear actuators, user must remember to remove screw securing removeable shaft is removed.

+- When lowering top plate, user should stand by and make sure removeable shaft enters designated slot correctly.

+- Before measuring MOI, ensure screw securing removeable shaft is tightened to prevent any play when motor is turning.

+- Before measuring MOI, it is recommended to position gyro chip above red tape.
+User can rotate top plate a set number of steps using Stepper_motor_driver2.ino.

+- There is a tendency for SPDT relay supplying power to stepper motor to get stuck in the close position despite the LED light being off and signal sent to it to disconnect.
+This may be because relay is only rated for 30V while power supply is at 36V.
+Tapping the blue box on the relay would help to disconnect it.
+User can tell if power had been disconnected by observing light on stepper motor driver.

+- For reference, stepper motor driver set to

+- If load cell readings become inaccurate, try running "Calibration" example and obtain calibration values for each individual load cell and input into the code.

+- If there is a need to stop measurements/linear actuators/ stepper motor immediately, unplug Arduino to "Emergency Stop".

 ## Calculations